FNREnterprises/cartControl/README.md

 ## Move Cart

-Cart movements can be requested through the cart GUI or by any other process using the cartCommandQueue
+Cart movements can be requested through the cart GUI or by any other process using the CartCommandsQueue

 ````puml
 @startuml